Google: Data privacy

 In early June 2020, a $5 billion class-action lawsuit was filed against Google by a group of consumers, alleging that Chrome's Incognito browsing mode still collects their user history.
 The lawsuit became known in March 2021 when a federal judge denied Google's request to dismiss the case, ruling that they must face the group's charges.
 Reuters reported that the lawsuit alleged that Google's CEO Sundar Pichai sought to keep the users unaware of this issue.

 In April 2024, it was announced that Google agreed to settle this lawsuit.
 Under the terms of the settlement Google agreed to destroy billions of data records to settle a lawsuit claiming it secretly tracked the internet use of people who thought they were browsing privately.
 On January 6, 2022, France's data privacy regulatory body CNIL fined Alphabet's Google 150 million euros (US$169 million) for not allowing its Internet users an easy refusal of cookies along with Facebook.

 In August 2024, Google sent an email to users informing them of its legal obligation to disclose certain confidential information to U.S. government authorities.
 The company stated that when it receives valid requests from government agencies to produce documents without redacting confidential customer information, it may produce such documents even if they are confidential to users; however, it will request confidential treatment of such information from the government.
 In January 2025, U.S. federal judge Richard Seeborg rejected Google's motion to dismiss a class-action lawsuit.
 The lawsuit claims Google collected data from users who had specifically opted out of tracking.
-The trial is scheduled for August 2025.
+In September 2025, a federal jury decided that Google must pay $425 million.
+Google said it would appeal the decision.

 Geolocation

-Google has been criticized for continuing to collect location data from users who had turned off location-sharing settings.
+Google has been criticized for continuing to collect location data from users who disabled location-sharing settings.
 In 2020, the FBI used a geofence warrant to request data from Google about Android devices near the Seattle Police Officers Guild building following an arson attempt during Black Lives Matter protests.
 Google provided anonymized location data from devices in the area, which raised privacy concerns due to the potential inclusion of unrelated protesters.